luiz-analyst/luiz-analyst/README.md

 Hey, nice to meet you!
 I am Production Engineer with post-graduation in Data Science.

-I have been working with data for almost 5 years in different positions as Business Analyst (Internship) and Data Analyst.
+I have 4+ years of experience across large-scale digital platforms, including media and high-volume e-commerce environments

 I have experience with Data Management in Cloud, Data Transformation (ETL) and Data Visualization.